lee-moss/Azure_Netflix_Project/README.md

 # Azure Netflix Clone Infrastructure

 This project contains the Infrastructure as Code (IaC) for deploying a Netflix clone application on Azure using Terraform and Azure DevOps for CI/CD.

+It also supports local development using Kind (Kubernetes in Docker).

 ![Infrastructure Diagram](diagram.png)

 ## Prerequisites

+### For Local Development
+- Docker Desktop
+- Kind
+- kubectl
+- TMDB API credentials

+### For Cloud Deployment
 - Azure Subscription
 - Azure DevOps Organization
 - GitHub Account